-Should your contact information change, please notify the Department Office as soon as possible.
+Should your contact information change, please notify the Department Office as soon as possible by using the "Please let us know" link at http://music.case.edu/current/.

 Offices, Practice Rooms, and Keys

 Graduate student offices are assigned on an as-needed basis.
 Doctoral students with teaching assignments have first consideration.
 In order to obtain an office key, new students will need to first register for classes and obtain an ID card from CWRU Access Services, which is in the basement of Crawford Hall.
 Once you have your ID, you can arrange delivery of your key through the Music Department Assistant (Room 201) by filling out a key(s) request form and providing a key deposit of \$50.
 This deposit will be refunded by mail when you return the key(s).